codingforpleasure/customized-workspace/Ubuntu/useful-resources/bert.md

   b.
 Slow inferencing

-Research is been done to address this problem, there is a technique "Distillation", you try to remove as many of the weights as possible from the model retaining most of the accuracy.
+Research is been done to address this problem, there is a technique **"Distillation"**, you try to remove as many of the weights as possible from the model while still retaining most of the accuracy.

 ## Getting to know WordPiece Embeddings